Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-21-importaddresstable.md

 # PE file format: Import Address Table

-An `.exe` uses the Import Address Table **to dynamically resolve the addresses where an external function's resides resides in memory**.
+The Import Address Table stores the memory addresses of external functions that the program uses
 # Example

 Here, we can see that function implementation of MessageBoxA resides in the address `0x75EA05B0` in memory.